maduhu/Documentation/DFSP/BulkPayment/README.md

 The L1P should have some logic for retrying bulk payments which had failed due to temporary errors.

-## 6. Handling bulk payments transactions
+## Handling Bulk Payments Transactions

 The diagram below illustrates both cases - whether the user has a mwallet account or not.
 * In case the user has an existing mwallet account the money will be attempted to be transferred to it